 Cost Estimation in Project Management

-Cost estimation is the process of forecasting the cost of completion of a project, task or operation.
+Cost estimation is the process of forecasting the cost of completion of a project, task, or operation.
 It considers all factors related to the resources at disposal to the extent of output delivery required.
 The question for a cost estimation arises out of the fundamental need to minimize all variances and risks at the stage of execution.
 Of course, as the name suggests, the output of the cost estimation activity will only be an estimate.
 However, it gives an almost near picture of the true cost with a plus or minus margin for error.

-Whether it is constructing a building or launching new software, every project involves cost.
-And as is always the case, the resources – monetary, capital or human are limited.
+Whether constructing a building or launching new software, every project involves cost.
+And as is always the case, the resources – monetary, capital, or human are limited.
 Therefore, a prudent project manager would always like to have a blueprint of expenses before jumping straight to execution.
 Cost estimation is like a compass guiding the project managers in the right direction.
 It is a decision-making tool enabling managers to decide which expense to incur and which to scrap.

 Steps in Cost Estimation